nburwell/jira-glue/README.md

 ##### Launch client from Hotkey

 * Use Automator (recommended), or Alfred with power pack or QuickSilver
+* By default the script uses Google Chrome for the browser integration (see examples for how to specify a different browser in config file)

 ###### Using Automator
 * Launch "Automator"